 The University of Mississippi Medical Center uses its own water source for about 90% of campus with the remaining coming from the city, IHL’s spokesperson, Caron Blanton, wrote in an email earlier this year.

-Correction 1/3/22: This story has been updated to reflect the email sent by JSU was sent on Monday, not Tuesday.
+Correction 1/3/22: This story has been updated to reflect the correct day the email was sent by JSU.